-To make changes to the CNAME record, you must do so on your domain host's website.
-You can’t do this in the Admin console.
-There is a different process for every domain registrar.
+You update the CNAME record on your domain host’s website, not on your Admin console.
+Each domain host has a different process.
 For more details, read Add a CNAME record.

 Here’s how to troubleshoot issues if you get an error for a web address entry:

 - Missing certificate—Delete and recreate the address mapping to supply the domain-validated SSL certificates.

 - Invalid DNS—This could be due to a number of issues, such as:

 - The CNAME wasn’t properly configured.
 For details, see Add a CNAME record.

 - Your DNS provider lacks proper support for CAA.
 For details, see Certificate Authority Authorization.
 If this is the case, you might take one or more of the following actions:

 - Add a CAA record to your domain.

 - Contact your DNS provider to fix the CAA support.